 Include photos with your submission.
 If requested, photographs should be sent via e-mail, if possible, in.jpeg or.gif formats.
 But DO NOT SEND US HUGE FILES, send low res versions of your images.
 Don’t submit a story without photos, they are essential.

-We prefer to have the photos submitted in the form of a link to an online photo gallery, try Google photos, that’s a preferred method of sending the photos.
+We prefer to have the photos submitted in the form of a link to an online photo gallery, try Google photo albums, that’s a preferred method of sending the photos.
 Put in captions and include your headshot in the gallery.
 We can also accept Dropbox but we need to have the captions included with the photos.
 TIP!
 Make the file names of the images the subjects of the photos.

 All photographs must be clearly marked with photographer’s name, names of subjects (if possible or applicable), and descriptions of people and places and activities in the photo.
 In some cases, photographs of people must have subjects’ permission for publication.
 Proof of permission may be required.